 A teammate started a background process called

-it exited, then force-stop it with SIGKILL if it
+, confirm whether it exited, then force-stop it with

 Signals are an operator’s control surface.
 Prefer graceful termination for predictable cleanup, but know when to escalate and how to prove what happened with verifiable checks.